Appearance

 Here is a recommended workflow for preparing a new trip:

-Items added to shpping list will be both tagged, but they also won't allow you to marked them as packed unless they have been marked as done in the shopping list.
-This way you can ensure that your back - the most essential of ingredients - is never left behind again.
+Items added to the shopping list are tagged accordingly, and they cannot be marked as packed until they have been marked as done in the shopping list.
+This way you can ensure that your bag — the most essential of ingredients — is never left behind again.

 Items you flagged as Needs purchase in Pack automatically appear in the Shop tab with a purple "Pack" pill.
 Add any additional one-off purchases here.
 Work through the list and mark items done as you buy them — a green "Purchased" badge appears in Pack once the linked shop item is ticked off.